Miskin Phone box

 Whilst this box has embossed George VI crowns (which date from 1936 onwards) this box was actually not installed until 1955, by which time Queen Elizabeth had been on the throne for 3 years.

-In 2021 the ownership of the box was transferred to Pontyclun Community Council who in conjunction with local volunteers are repurposing it to house a community defibrilator.
+In 2021 the ownership of the box was transferred to Pontyclun Town Council who in conjunction with local volunteers have repurposed it to house a community defibrilator.

 Across the road from the telephone kiosk you can also find a Post box dating back to George V (1910-1936).